python-hyper/brotlicffi/docs/source/index.rst

 License
 -------

-Brotlipy's source code is made available under the MIT license.
+BrotliCFFI's source code is made available under the MIT license.
 Brotli itself is licensed under Version 2.0 of the Apache Software License.